ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 Predicted Local Distance Difference Test (pLDDT) is the per-residue confidence metric computed by AlphaFold2.
 Scores >= 90 indicate very high confidence (accurate side chains), while scores < 50 indicate disordered regions.

 ---

+## Codon Usage Bias (Molecular Biology)
+**Date:** September 20, 2025

+Codon usage bias refers to differences in the frequency of occurrence of synonymous codons in coding DNA.
+It varies between organisms and is highly correlated with tRNA abundance and translation efficiency.

+---